-Mikko made his debut at the Swedish Grand Prix however.
+But Mikko went on to make his F1 debut at the Swedish Grand Prix.
 Having never sat in an F1 car before, few were expecting fireworks, and the Finn indeed missed the cut.

 He was offered another outing at the British Grand Prix at Silverstone a few weeks later, but crashed on his second exploratory lap, breaking his wrist.